Moss, Norway: Norwegian lady statues

 Moss and Virginia Beach, Virginia in the United States are sister cities.
 On Good Friday, 27 March 1891, the Norwegian bark Dictator, whose home port was Moss, was lost in the treacherous waters of the Graveyard of the Atlantic.
 The ship had been en route to England from Pensacola, Florida with a cargo of Georgia Pine lumber.
 After being caught and disabled in a storm, she was headed for port at Hampton Roads, Virginia to make repairs when she encountered another storm just off Virginia Beach.

 Working in the high winds and seas, lifesaving crews from shore were able to save some of the 17 persons aboard.
 However, Captain J. M. Jorgensen's pregnant wife, Johanne, and their 4-year-old son Carl were among the 7 persons who drowned.

 The ship's wooden female figurehead had washed ashore.
 It was placed in a vertical position facing the ocean near the boardwalk as a memorial to those who died in the shipwreck.
 It was a landmark there for more than 60 years, but gradually became weathered and eroded.

 In 1962, Norwegian sculptor Ørnulf Bast was commissioned to create two nine-foot bronze replicas of the original figurehead by the City of Moss.
 The Norwegian Lady Statues were unveiled on 22 September 1962.
 One was presented as a gift to Virginia Beach, and an exact duplicate was erected in Moss to unite the two sister cities.
 Each statue gives the appearance of facing the other across the Atlantic Ocean.

 On 13 October 1995, Queen Sonja of Norway visited the Norwegian Lady statue in Virginia Beach, and placed memorial flowers.

 Geography

 Moss is located on the eastern shore of Oslofjord, 60 km south of Oslo.
 The municipality also includes some islands, like Jeløya.
 The Raet goes through the municipality.
 The area is forested lowland, the highest point is 140 m asl.
 84% of the population is located in the town Moss.

+Neighborhoods

+In central Moss, a channel divides the mainland from Jeløya in the west.
+The surrounding area is called Kanalen ("The Channel").
+Moss Station is close to the channel, and in the late 2010s, 121 buildings in the neighborhood Nyquistbyen were torn down to develop the station area.

+North of the station, Moss Church and the city hall are located.
+This area is typically called Moss sentrum.
+To the north is the river Mosseelva with the waterfall Mossefossen.
+The area around the waterfall is called Møllebyen ("The Mill Town"), containing the town's early industry.
+North of the river, heavy industry developed including Moss Jernverk and M. Peterson & Søn, resulting in the name Verket ("The Works").

+Another neighborhood north of the river and the lake that empties into it (Vansjø) is Krapfoss.
+South of Krapfoss and across the lake, neighborhoods like Klommesten, Ørehavna and Ørejordet are mainly residential. Ørejordet also has a sports complex, as does Melløs south of here, known for Melløs Stadion.